rogvuc/rnejmer/README.md

 #### DEB PACAGE
 If you are on Ubuntu or Ubuntu based distro(mint, pop_os, etc..) you can just download and install provided [deb package](https://github.com/rogvuc/rnejmer/releases).
 It will install rnejmer and take care of a dependency

+DISCLAIMER
+-
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.